-We store your personal information securely on our practice computer system and in the short term a manual filing system.
-Your information cannot be accessed by those who do not work at the practice; only those working at the practice have access to your information.
-They understand their legal responsibility to maintain confidentiality and follow practice procedures to ensure this.
+We store your personal information securely on we practise computer system and in the short term a manual filing system.
+Your information cannot be accessed by those who do not work at the practice; only those working at the practise have access to your information.
+They understand their legal responsibility to maintain confidentiality and follow practise procedures to ensure this.

 We keep your records for 10 years after the date of your last visit to the Practice.

 You have a right to access the information that we hold about you and to receive a copy.
 You should submit your request to the practice in writing or by email.
 We do not usually charge you for copies of your information; if we pass on a charge, we will explain the reasons.

 You can also request us to

 – Correct any information that you believe is inaccurate or incomplete.
 If we have disclosed that information to a third party, we will let them know about the change